zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 collected objective facts and a shared understanding of the different valuations, but what is the decision going to be?

-Clearly, the decision must be made by the person with the responsibility and authority to do this.
-That person's viewpoint will be known at this point (or else a major stakeholder was overlooked in the previous phase), but this does not mean that his/her viewpoint necessarily determines the outcome.
+The final decision will be made by the person with the responsibility and authority to do this.
+That person's viewpoint will be known at this point (or else a major stakeholder was overlooked in the previous phase!), but this does not mean that his/her viewpoint necessarily determines the outcome.
 It behooves the decision taker, now that all viewpoints are known, to consider these in making 'the right decision'.